Overcoming Job Search Procrastination: Advice For Adults With ADHD

 But even the best system is limited by our personal capabilities.

-WHY YOUR NOT PRODUCTIVE
+WHY YOU ARE NOT PRODUCTIVE

 In the fast-paced world of job searching, individuals with ADHD face unique productivity challenges that can impede their progress and success.
 Central to these challenges is the recognition that we all have limited personal resources—time, attention, and energy—which must be carefully managed to optimize productivity.
 Three key issues often emerge as significant barriers: competition for resources, distraction, and procrastination.
 These challenges, exacerbated by ADHD, can derail even the most well-intentioned job search efforts.
 Let's delve into each of these challenges and explore strategies for overcoming them to maximize productivity and achieve your career goals.